Neuropsychological and psychoeducational assessments for children & adults

 A neuropsychological evaluation is a comprehensive assessment of cognitive and behavioral functioning.
 It is conducted by a trained neuropsychologist to identify strengths and weaknesses in areas such as attention, concentration, working memory, problem-solving, language, and executive functioning.

-The evaluation typically includes a clinical interview, standardized tests, and observations to assess brain function and how it impacts daily life.
+The assessment typically includes a clinical interview, standardized tests, and observations to assess brain function and how it impacts daily life.

 Neuropsychological assessment